Written by Michael Feder

 As with related careers, product managers typically need a bachelor’s degree in business or a closely related discipline.
 If you want to work as a product manager in a particular field, you may benefit from getting a related degree.
 For instance, if you plan to work for a company that develops computer programs or software solutions, you may choose to get a degree in IT or software engineering.
 In some cases, work experience or certification may provide enough skills and knowledge to obtain interviews without a degree.

 BLS provides information specifically for industrial production managers who work in manufacturing settings to produce physical goods, but not for product managers in general.
-Each year, industrial production managers earn from less than $64,150 to more than $170,470.
-BLS predicts that demand for this role will grow 3% between 2021 and 2031.
+As of May 2023, industrial production managers earned between $72,010 and $190,480, with a median wage of $$116,970, according to BLS.

 Demand planning analysts are responsible for collecting and analyzing data to forecast customer demand for products and services.
 They use this information to help their companies determine how much of a certain product should be produced, how much it should cost and where to sell it.